 At the western end of Earlville's built-up area is the Sisters of Mercy headquarters and conference centre.

 In the early 2000s Earlville's population was relatively aged, on moderate incomes, but mostly owning their own dwellings.
-By 2006 the median age of the population was only one year more than the median for Australia and the census recorded 3731 people.
+By the 2011 census, the median age of residents was 41 compared to 37 for Australia.